nonelone/go-borg/README.md

  - git

 ### Instalation process:
- - clone the repository with `git clone https://github.com/nonelone/go-bork`
+ - clone the repository with `git clone https://github.com/nonelone/go-borg`
- - cd to it using `cd go-bork`
+ - cd to it using `cd go-borg`
  - run `run.sh` or `run.bat`